liberland/docs/regulations/drafts/order-on-governance-2.md

    b) showers for ten people,

-   c) beds for ten people, where necessary using a communal bedroom or bedrooms,
+   c) beds for ten people, where necessary, using a communal bedroom or bedrooms,

    d) winter-hard shelters for ten people which include at least the facilities above.